kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Must be in the range [-25000; +25000].
 startingTensionPulseP2 = 0

+; A number.
+; Works only in Training Mode and if Pause Menu - Psych Burst is set to Infinite.
+; Instead of to maximum, the Burst Gauge of Player 1 will be set to this value.
+; Must be in the range [0; 15000].
+Default value is 15000.
+startingBurstGaugeP1 = 15000

+; A number.
+; Works only in Training Mode and if Pause Menu - Psych Burst is set to Infinite.
+; Instead of to maximum, the Burst Gauge of Player 2 will be set to this value.
+; Must be in the range [0; 15000].
+Default value is 15000.
+startingBurstGaugeP2 = 15000

 ; Specify true or false.
 ; Prevents wins from being displayed on the online rematch screen.
 ; Works both when you're playing a match or observing.